 Auto auto-focus area will select a focus point based on movement in a scene.
 Newer cameras are becoming increasingly accurate with choosing the correct subjects to track.
 Still, in low-light or low-visibility situations, they can struggle to achieve and maintain focus on the desired subject.
 Use auto-area when you’re in a scenario with fast-moving, unpredictable subjects such as sharks or rays.

 Nothing will teach a new underwater photographer better than personal experience.
-Nevertheless, here are some of our top tips for beginners:
+Nevertheless, here are some of our top underwater photography tips for beginners:

 - Get close to the subject, and then get closer.
 The closer the subject is to the lens, the less chance for diffraction and backscatter.